sense 1v

 Loro hanno spiato il nemico.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-spiàre : to spy
+spiare : to spy

 spi|à|re : (accento grave)

-Indicative mood (Indicativo) of the verb spiàre
+indicativo spiare.
+Indicative mood of the verb spiare

 Tempo semplice